jinhongkuan/keylinq/README.md

 # Keylinq
-Keylinq is a blockchain solution utilizing smart contracts to improve contract payments and deposits.
+Keylinq is a DeFi solution utilizing smart contracts to improve contract payments and deposits.

 DApp is live on Mumbai and Rinkeby testnet, accessible through https://www.keylinq.com/.
 Deployment on mainnet will be available soon.